loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 Subgroups help if you want to…

 - Keep a conversation private to a smaller number of people in your group
-- Keep people from being bothered by conversations that don't pertain to them; _bonus: subgroups have their own notification settings_
+- Keep people from being bothered by conversations that don't matter to them; _bonus: subgroups have their own notification settings_
-- Make sure to notify all the people related to a specific topic, project, expertise… every time
+- Make sure to notify _all_ the people related to a specific topic, project, expertise… _every_ time